Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 ## TODO:

+- [ ] create an easier to use installation version (*Poetry*)
+- [ ] create a version that uses only CPU (less requirements, smaller installation, distributable version)
-- [ ] involvement of audio improvement/separation etc. chain?
+- [ ] chaining of audio improvements (similar to Adobe Audition), separation (diarisation) of speakers, and solutionsfor merging documents, redrafting prompts etc.
 - [ ] A "PySimpleGUI" version?

 There are some npyscreen problems: